hyosung11/Launch-School/Courses/JS129/Interview/study_guide20220623.md

 #### 3.1 `super`

 Note also that the `Square` constructor calls a function that is represented by the keyword `super`.
 When called inside the `constructor` method, *the `super` keyword refers to the constructor method for the parent class* (the class that we inherit from).
-Thus, `super(size, size)` performs the same role performed by this code from our constructor/prototype example:
+Thus, `super(size, size)` performs the same role as this code from our constructor/prototype example:

 ```js
 function Square() {